 Well, guess what?

-Many oils, in particular essential oils, have actually been shown to be just as effective as leading pharmaceutical drugs in killing bacteria involved in the development of acne, and even infectious diseases.
+Many oils, in particular essential oils, have actually been shown to be just as effective as leading pharmaceutical drugs in killing bacteria involved in the development of acne.

-So if any nasties happen to be harbouring on your skin, you can add in some antimicrobials to fight them off, which I'll list further below.
+If any nasties happen to be harboring on your skin, you can add in some antimicrobials to fight them off, which I'll list further below.

 Why you need to use oils high in omega-3 and 6

 Blogs usually recommend oils that are inflammatory to the skin.
 I'm not going to regurgitate this same misinformation.